mmu-webdesign/awdd2-2022-group5/1_user_and_competitor_research/user-research.md

 **Word count** provide a summary (300 word maximum) of your findings.

 People of all ages have a reason to look into their health and fitness, for varied reasons, no two people are the same, no two journey's are the same.
+Sports and fitness can be taken up at any age of any profile below.
+All users have the capacity to make small changes (small steps) to their daily routine to achieve their needs and goals.
+The users below all fit the criteria of what our website will produce, and the content will hopefully answer the questions the users have in their needs and goals - such as easy ways to work out, gluten free food, and losing fat.

 ---